Affordable Internet in Washington, DC

 Tips for Finding the Best Affordable Plan

-- Check current eligibility for ACP or Lifeline—you may qualify for discounts that make internet free or nearly free.
+- Check current eligibility for programs like Lifeline—you may qualify for discounts that make internet free or nearly free.

-- Take advantage of the CIP if accessible in your neighborhood to secure reduced-cost, high-speed internet.
+- Take advantage of the Community Internet Program if accessible in your neighborhood to secure reduced-cost, high-speed internet.

 - Compare providers not just by price, but by speed, equipment fees, contracts, and availability in your specific area.